How to display the links to the previous and next articles on the document detail page?

 {% endprevArchive %}

-The display logic of the next article is completely the same:
+The display logic for the next article is also the same:.

 {% nextArchive next %}